cupy/cupy/docs/source/tutorial/kernel.rst

     You can use ``cupy.cuda.Stream.null.synchronize()`` if you are using the default stream.

-Raw Modules
+Raw modules
 -----------

 For dealing a large raw CUDA source or loading an existing CUDA binary, the :class:`~cupy.RawModule` class can be more handy.
 It can be initialized either by a CUDA source code, or by a path to the CUDA binary.
-The needed kernels can then be retrieved by calling the :meth:`~cupy.RawModule.get_function` method, which returns a `~cupy.RawKernel` instance that can be invoked as discussed above.
+The needed kernels can then be retrieved by calling the :meth:`~cupy.RawModule.get_function` method, which returns a :class:`~cupy.RawKernel` instance that can be invoked as discussed above.

 .. doctest::